mr-r0ot/HTML_rat/README.md

 ### Core Architecture

 - **HTML File**: The heart of the beast.
 A single HTML file embeds stealthy JavaScript that activates the moment a victim opens it in their browser.
 - **Telegram Bot**: Your command center.
-All instructions flow through Telegramâ€™s API, and results come back to you instantly.
+All instructions flow through Telegram’s API, and results come back to you instantly.
-- **Serverless Stealth**: No need for a dedicated serverâ€”everything runs through Telegramâ€™s API, leaving no footprints.
+- **Serverless Stealth**: No need for a dedicated server—everything runs through Telegram’s API, leaving no footprints.

 ### Workflow Breakdown

 1. **Client Registration**:

    - When the victim loads the HTML file, the embedded JavaScript springs into action.
-   - The targetâ€™s public IP is grabbed via an external API (`https://api.ipify.org`).
+   - The target’s public IP is grabbed via an external API (`https://api.ipify.org`).
    - A detailed device profile is collected, including:
      - **User Agent**: Browser and OS details via `navigator.userAgent`.
-     - **Screen Resolution**: `window.screen.width` أ— `window.screen.height`.
+     - **Screen Resolution**: `window.screen.width` × `window.screen.height`.
      - **Language**: `navigator.language`.
      - **Hardware**: CPU cores (`navigator.hardwareConcurrency`), memory, and more.
    - This data is sent to your Telegram bot as a notification and compiled into an `info.html` file, uploaded for your viewing pleasure.

 2. **Command Processing**:

-   - The script polls Telegramâ€™s API using `getUpdates` every few seconds to check for your commands.
+   - The script polls Telegram’s API using `getUpdates` every few seconds to check for your commands.
    - Send `/panel` to your bot to see a list of all compromised devices, each marked with their IP and online status.
    - Select a device to access a menu with options like executing code, snapping photos, or grabbing GPS data.

 3. **Remote Code Execution (RCE)**:

    - In "Run JS" mode, send any JavaScript code through Telegram (e.g., `alert("Owned!")` or something nastier).
-   - The script uses `eval()` to execute it directly on the victimâ€™s device.
+   - The script uses `eval()` to execute it directly on the victim’s device.
    - Results (or errors) are sent back to your bot as text or files.

 4. **Hardware Access**: